fedemengo/FFC/README.md

 ## TODOs

 * Core features
-	* Function reassignements are apparently broken, look for a fix (samples/capture.f)
 	* Standard library
 		* Names can't be reused
 	* Fix Type checking in declaration when both are specified [?]